Applying for an Insurance Premium Waiver

 ***Please note the following:

-- Waivers that are requested and approved after the deadline will result in a $50 late fee on your POUNCE account.
+- Waivers that are requested and approved after the deadline will result in a $60 late fee on your POUNCE account and will only be accepted for 15 days after deadline.

 - If you want to appeal a denied waiver, please contact us at email@example.com.